-To ensure that subjects understood the task, they were required to complete two "easy" practice trials during the instruction phase.
-The first practice trial was a standard silence trial with a 4-s target duration, and the second practice trial was an oddball silence trial with a 0.5-s target duration.
+To ensure that subjects understood the task, they were required to complete two 'easy' practice trials during the instruction phase.
+The first practice trial was a standard silence trial with 4s target duration and the second practice trial was an oddball silence trial with 0.5s target duration.
 If subjects failed a practice trial, they were reminded of the instructions and had to redo the trial.
 Subjects were only allowed to start the experiment after they passed both practice trials.
 If they failed any practice trial three times, subjects were disqualified from the study.

-Each subject completed 14 experimental trials (2 conditions × 7 target durations), and 2 catch trials, one with a target duration of 0.5 s, and the other with a target duration of 4 s.
+Each subject completed 14 experimental trials (2 conditions x 7 target durations), and 2 catch trials, one with a target duration of 0.5s, and the other with a target duration of 4s.
 These 16 trials were presented in random order.

-Analyses and results.
-In accordance with our preregistered exclusion criteria, we excluded subjects that failed at least 1 catch trial; 32 subjects were excluded, leaving 368 subjects.
+In accordance with our pre-registered exclusion criteria, we excluded subjects that failed at least 1 catch trial.
+32 subjects were excluded, leaving 368 subjects.

-Collapsing across all target durations and soundtrack pairs, we found that subjects were more likely to judge the target silence as longer than nontargets when the target was an oddball silence than when the target was a standard silence [t(367) = 3.54, P < 0.001].
-The same trend held for each soundtrack pair (although our experiment was not adequately powered for the effects within each soundtrack pair subset to attain statistical significance in every case).1
+Collapsing across all target durations and soundtrack pairs, we found that subjects were more likely to judge the target silence as longer than non-targets when the target was an oddball silence than when the target was a standard silence (t(367)=3.54, p<.001).
+The same trend held for each soundtrack pair (although our experiment was not adequately powered for the effects within each soundtrack pair subset to attain statistical significance in every case).5